 There was a time when sunglasses were purely a functional affair designed to protect your eyes from the sun’s glare.
-Well that time has passed and these days it’s about merging function with personal style.
+Well, that time has passed and these days it’s about merging function with personal style.
 That’s easier said than done considering there are quite a few factors to consider when buying a new pair of sunglasses.

 Choosing The Right Sunglasses For Your Face

 There’s nothing worse than dropping your hard-earned cash on a pair of sunglasses online only to realise that they don’t fit.
-But fear not, there’s ways around this problem.
+But fear not, there are ways around this problem.
 Measuring the dimensions of your face will help you get an idea of its size and shape for the right sunglass fitment.
 Note down the following numbers:

 - Cheekbone to cheekbone.
 Place the end of a tape measure just below your eye.
 This is the top of your cheekbone.
 Measure to the same point on the other side of your face.